moshe-braner/dump5892/documentation/README.md

 ## Status

 The dump5892 version here is an Alpha test.
-It has not even been tested with a GNS5892 module yet!
-It has been tested with some sample ADS-B messages from the terminal.
+It has been briefly tested with a GNS5892 module, as well as with some sample ADS-B messages from the terminal.

-The source code handling the CPR decoding still needs some adjustments for use in the Southern hemisphere, that will come later.

 ## Future plans